“Where do wars and fights come from among you? Do they not come from your desires for pleasure that war in your members?”

 1 Pet.
 2:11-12, “Beloved, I beg you as sojourners and pilgrims, abstain from fleshly lusts which war against the soul, 12 having your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation.”

 Interpersonal tensions come from inner personal tension.

 Power lust, lusts of dominion, lust for pleasure, materialism lust all broil in the community of believers.
-All this comes from the corruption of carnality and from lack of spirituality.
-We need to lay the axe to these sins by confession and yielding ourselves to the Holy Spirit.
+All this comes from the corruption of carnality and the lack of spirituality.
+We need to lay the ax to these sins by confession and yield ourselves to the Holy Spirit.

 2 Tim.
 2:3-4, “You therefore must endure hardship as a good soldier of Jesus Christ.
 4 No one engaged in warfare entangles himself with the affairs of this life, that he may please him who enlisted him as a soldier.”